Why are some FFVII titles canon and others not?

 As such, these two titles are no longer considered canon to the FFVII series.

 In the case of the 2005 version of Advent Children, per the standards of canon we discussed above, it was replaced in continuity in 2009 by Advent Children Complete, an extended version of the original that added new scenes and altered existing ones.
-Similarly, the revised edition of Tifa’s episode in the On the Way to a Smile stories takes the original’s place in canon.
+Similarly, the revised editions of Denzel, Tifa and Barret’s episodes in the On the Way to a Smile stories take the originals’ place in canon.

 For its part, Final Fantasy VII Snowboarding is just the mini-game from the original FFVII, and lacks any story elements.
-It’s neither omitted from nor included in canon any further than the story-based part of the original game that included the mini-game.
+Likewise with Final Fantasy VII G-Bike.
+They’re neither omitted from nor included in canon any further than the story-based segments of the original game that included these mini-games.

 Ehrgeiz allowed fans the opportunity to finally satisfy their desires to get their asses kicked by Tifa